RESanchez-FR/Baseball-Projects/README.md

 The Next Project is Quantifying Pitching Deception.
+We look at four different metrics that I consider to be useful to quantifying deception.